Environmental Requirements - Design Phase

 Standard for Storm Water Management Design

-All construction projects that include outdoor disturbance must adhere to the UT Austin design standard for storm water management (PDF).
-This standard is designed to meet the requirements of the UT Austin Phase I Municipal Storm Sewer System (MS4) Permit, issued by the Texas Commission on Environmental Quality.
-Visit the Stormwater page for more information on the permit and UT Austin’s Stormwater Management Program.
+All new construction or redevelopment that adds greater than 4,000 square feet of impervious cover must adhere to the UT Austin design standard for storm water management (PDF).
+This standard was developed to meet the requirements of the UT Austin Phase I Municipal Storm Sewer System (MS4) Permit, issued by the TCEQ and to comply with the University’s Stormwater Management Program (SWMP).
+Visit the Stormwater page for more information on the MS4 permit and the University's SWMP.

 Green Infrastructure